SmokinCaterpillar/pypet/doc/source/introduction.rst

 The more complexity you add to your simulations, the worse it gets, and you spend way too much time formatting your data than doing science.

-Indeed, this was a situation I was confronted with pretty quickly during my PhD.
+Indeed, this was a situation I was confronted with pretty soon at the beginning of my PhD.
 So this project was born.
 I wanted to tackle the I/O problems more generally and produce code that was not specific to my current simulations, but I could also use for future scientific projects right out of the box.